Samagra-Development/Samagra-Website/src/pages/project/family-id.md

       schemes a family is eligible for vs which schemes they are already availing
 scale:
-  - count: '38+ '
+  - count: "38+ "
-    label: 'Departments '
+    label: "Departments "
-  - count: '180+ and 20+  '
+  - count: "180+ and 20+  "
     label: Schemes and Services
   - count: 22 Cr+
     label: Citizens of the country residing in UP
 projectMiddleBannerImage: /img/govt-family-id.jpg
 approach:
-  - text: >-
-      The approach we are taking to solve the problem statement can be explained through our implementation framework consisting of 3 components - Enablers, Tools and Outcomes a.
+  - text: The approach we are taking to solve the problem statement can be explained through our implementation framework consisting of 3 components - Enablers, Tools and Outcomes a.
 Enablers 1) Family Onboarding - Though Aadhaar has been a game changer in identifying and removing ghost